-One of the most challenging parts of the process for people, even beyond having to listen to your manager rehash the play-by-play of the confrontation you had with Bill from Accounting earlier in the year, is the self-assessment.
+One of the most challenging parts of the process, beyond having to listen to your manager rehash the play-by-play of the confrontation you had with Bill from Accounting earlier in the year, is the self-assessment.

-Having to not only remember all of the things you’ve done throughout the year but also put them into a coherent summary to then be judged by your boss, is no one's idea of a good time.
+First, you have to remember all the things you’ve done throughout the year.
+Then, you have to put them into a coherent summary to then be judged by your boss.
+It's no one's idea of a good time.
 Even the most high-performing person can still feel some reservation when it comes to completing their self-evaluation.
 I totally get that.

-While you might be tempted to jot down a few high-level bullet points (for the moments you can actually remember) or just copy & paste what you wrote in your evaluation last year, you should know that this is an opportunity for you to really highlight your accomplishments and verbalize to your boss the value you bring to the team.
+You might be tempted to jot down a few high-level bullet points (for the moments you can actually remember).
+Or maybe you want to just copy and paste what you wrote in your evaluation last year.
+Either way, you should know that this is an opportunity for you to really highlight your accomplishments and verbalize to your boss the value you bring to the team.

-Here are 4 ways to turn your next self-evaluation into a work of art that truly reflects what you’ve done throughout the year — instead of an uninspired piece of junk you don’t even want to write (and your manager won’t want to read).
+Here are four ways to turn your next self-assessment into a work of art.
+You want it to truly reflect what you’ve done throughout the year.
+No uninspired pieces of junk for us Clever Girls!

-"The goal of your evaluation should be to focus on your strengths and what you bring to the table, not to magnify the areas where you’re struggling."
+"The goal of your self-assessment should be to focus on your strengths and what you bring to the table, not to magnify the areas where you’re struggling."

 Keep track of everything you've done throughout the year

-Starting right now, keep track of every project you’ve completed, the working group you’ve participated in, training you’ve attended, etc., so you have content to pull from when it’s time to consolidate your annual achievements.
+Starting right now, keep track of every project you’ve completed, the working group you’ve participated in, training you’ve attended, etc. That way, you'll have content to pull from when it’s time to consolidate your annual achievements.
 There’s nothing worse than sitting down to write your evaluation and coming down with a serious case of writer’s block.

-Tracking your achievements doesn’t have to be some big, elaborate process either.
+Tracking your achievements doesn’t have to be a big, elaborate process either.

-A simple Excel sheet that lists the date, title/subject, who you worked on the project with, key outcomes and any miscellaneous notes, will be a huge help when it’s time for you to recall all of the information you need for an amazing evaluation.
+A simple Excel sheet that lists the date, title/subject, who you worked on the project with, key outcomes and any miscellaneous notes will be a huge help when it’s time for you to recall all the information you need for an amazing evaluation.